 Credit card fraud doesn’t only come from those who have stolen a credit card.
 It can actually come from the cardholder themselves.
 When a cardholder commits friendly fraud, they purchase something with their card and then claim they didn’t make that purchase themselves.
 If they pull this off, they may get the product for free, and your company may end up essentially giving away a product without making any money off of it.

 The Federal Trade Commission reported that, in 2016 alone, there were 399,225 cases of identity theft reported in the United States, with 33% of those instances related to credit card fraud.
-With so many people and businesses impacted by credit card fraud, you need to do all that you can to prevent the extra costs and responsibilities that come whenever credit card fraud occurs.
+With so many people and businesses impacted by credit card fraud, you need to do all that you can to prevent credit card fraud from occuring.

 Steps to Preventing Business CC Fraud

-Since your business can’t just stop accepting credit cards to avoid fraud, you need to take steps to prevent credit card fraud from occurring and manage it properly when you discover fraud.
+Since your business can’t just stop accepting credit cards, take steps to prevent credit card fraud from occurring.
 Wondering how you can prevent cc fraud at your business?
 The four tips listed below can help.